 Bands with Vox AC100s, part 2 ( E - J )

-A Melbourne band - Vox users in 1965.
-The last picture (in Scottish dancing costume), an AC100 just visible at left (?) - could just be an AC50 though.
+A Sydney band - Vox users in 1965 and 1966.
+George Young, rhythm guitarist, was brother of Angus, and producer of the first six AC/DC albums.
+The last picture (in Scottish country dancing costume), an AC100 just visible at left (?) - could just be an AC50 though.

 ENGELBERT HUMPERDINCK TOUR 1967

 The Rocking Berries at Aldershot in November 1967 with an AC100 bass set-up.
 For 1964, see the bands page on the Vox AC50 website.

 Another Vox promotional picture.
 The Esquires were from Jonesboro, Arkansas.
 A short biography of the band is to be found on the garagehangover site, from which this picture originates.

 THE FANATICS 1966